Vinoth-97/Notes_/README.md

 ### NOTES_APP
-Notes_App is place where to save the notes for future purpose with CRUD operations posted via GCP
+Notes_App is place where to save the notes for future purpose with CRUD operations hosted via GCP

 *The main aim of this project is to demonstrate **CRUD Rest API** operations using python flask.